 All staff shall possess appropriate qualifications to perform the job functions assigned to them.

-All Personal Care Staff and all Clinical Professionals must be certified in cardiopulmonary resuscitation (CPR) and in the use of an automated external defibrillator (AED).
+The Residence must have a minimum of one staff member available at all times who is certified in cardiopulmonary resuscitation (CPR) and in the use of an automated external defibrillator (AED).
 This requirement shall apply starting on January 1, 2027.

 All persons certified to provide automated external defibrillation and cardiopulmonary resuscitation shall: